MicrosoftDocs/cloud-developer-advocates/advocates/bridget-kromhout.md

 ## Bio

-I'm excited to join Bryan Liston's dream team of Cloud Developer Advocates!
-I'm a [technologist](https://bridgetkromhout.com), [podcaster](https://www.arresteddevops.com), [conference speaker](https://bridgetkromhout.com/speaking/), and [devopsdays](https://www.devopsdays.org/) organizer.
-Despite [trading being on call for being on a plane](https://twitter.com/bridgetkromhout/status/730835258418057216), I'm still [team #opslife](https://twitter.com/bridgetkromhout/status/628355127066365952).
-I like snow, bicycles, and gardening, and I live in Minneapolis with my spouse [Joe](https://twitter.com/joelaha) and our two kitties. [https://twitter.com/bridgetkromhout](https://twitter.com/bridgetkromhout)
+Bridget Kromhout is a Principal Cloud Developer Advocate at Microsoft.
+Her CS degree emphasis was in theory, but she now deals with the concrete (if 'cloud' can be considered tangible).
+After 15 years as an operations engineer, she traded being on call for being on a plane.
+A frequent speaker and program committee member for tech conferences, she leads the [devopsdays](https://www.devopsdays.org/) organization globally and the devops community at home in Minneapolis.
+She podcasts with [Arrested DevOps](https://www.arresteddevops.com), blogs at [bridgetkromhout.com](https://bridgetkromhout.com), and is [active in a Twitterverse near you](https://twitter.com/bridgetkromhout).